 computer science

-The Master of Information Technology at the University of Waikato moves you beyond the theoretical through to supervised project-based learning and on-the-job experience with an industry partner.
+The Master of Information Technology (MInfoTech) at the University of Waikato goes beyond the theory, offering supervised project-based learning and hands-on experience with an industry partner.

 180 points, 1-2 years